Health Insurance and Immunization

 Students failing to meet these criteria upon arrival on campus could be denied registration.

-The University requires full-time degree students that are enrolled in at least one in-person course to have health insurance as a condition of enrollment.
+With the exception of students enrolled at CPS online or another online degree program, the University requires full-time degree students to have health insurance as a condition of enrollment.
 Student health insurance is separate from the Health & Wellness fee.
 It provides health care coverage beyond the care and services covered by the Health & Wellness fee, e.g. local specialist or hospital care.
 Information regarding health insurance can be found at unh.edu/shbp.
 International students with F1 or J1 Visas are required to purchase the Student Health Benefits Plan sponsored by the University.
 This plan provides coverage for 12 consecutive months effective September 1 of each year.